collapsed-stacks/startups/questions/9093/how-do-ratchet-provisions-work-if-the-founder-leaves-the-company.md

 - posted by: [David Edelman](https://stackexchange.com/users/8335311/david-edelman) on 2016-05-06
 - score: 1

-<p>I am not a lawyer, but based on my personal experience this will clearly depend on the terms of the contract.
-If we assume that the founder has a received shares (not options) then that person will be subject to the terms that cover all of the shareholders, unless it is specified otherwise in the documents. </p>
+I am not a lawyer, but based on my personal experience this will clearly depend on the terms of the contract.
+If we assume that the founder has a received shares (not options) then that person will be subject to the terms that cover all of the shareholders, unless it is specified otherwise in the documents.

-<p>If the huge down round was intentionally done to wipe someone out, then that could be grounds for litigation.
+If the huge down round was intentionally done to wipe someone out, then that could be grounds for litigation.
 (I've seen vindictive behavior like this, and it can get ugly.)
-A corporation has an obligation to maximize the value of the shareholders. </p>
+A corporation has an obligation to maximize the value of the shareholders.

-<p>As far as owing money, I thought typically a ratchet provision reduces the value of your shares but doesn't cause you to owe money?
-Perhaps you could post the actual provision so you can get a more detailed answer? </p>
+As far as owing money, I thought typically a ratchet provision reduces the value of your shares but doesn't cause you to owe money?
+Perhaps you could post the actual provision so you can get a more detailed answer?

-<p>And obviously consult a lawyer on this! :)</p>
+And obviously consult a lawyer on this! :)

 ## Answer 9107